moerv9/sentiment/docs/4_Backend.md

 ```

 Heroku uses a so called Procfile to start the processes.
-This meant the worker script for listening to tweets and adding to the database is added to this file:
+It contains only one line to start the worker script (below), in this case, the runner.py.
+The `runner.py` is the main file of the system and starts the process to listen for tweets and adding to the database:
 ```
 worker: python3 sentiment/runner.py
 ```